kushaniperera/Blog/pages/Lens Studio 101.md

-- To get started with lens Studio, firsty
+- To get started with lens Studio, firstly install Lens Studio